prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_03.en.md

 The balmy summer air, the restful quiet, the odor of the flowers, and the drowsing murmur of the bees had had their effect, and she was nodding over her knitting—for she had no company but the cat, and it was asleep in her lap.
 Her spectacles were propped up on her gray head for safety.
 She had thought that of course Tom had deserted long ago, and she wondered at seeing him place himself in her power again in this intrepid way.
-%He came in and said:
+% He came in and said:

 "Mayn't I go and play now, aunt?"

-%Have you already done what I said?
+% Have you already done what I said?
 How much have you done?"

 "It's all done, aunt."